Skip to main content

 Longboard Fins 101

-A fin on a longboard and the shape of the tail must align in their intent, otherwise you will have a fin and a surfboard that are working in opposition to each other.
+The tail of your surfboard and your fin must align in their intent, otherwise you will have a fin and a surfboard that are working in opposition to each other.

 To better explain this, we broke up our longboard models into two categories: Square-Tails and Curvy-Tails.